amirag79/artkart/README.md

 7.Contact
 If you have any questions or feedback, please get in touch with us using the contact page on the website.
 We look forward to hearing from you!

-8.About
-The Art selling website is a project created by [GARIMA MAURYA] as part of [WEB DEVOLOPMENT] of MCA Course.
-It is intended to showcase the use of web technologies for building interactive applications.

-9.Acknowledgments
-We would like to express our sincere gratitude to Professor [Dr. Shyam Sundar] for his valuable guidance and support throughout the development of this website.
-His expertise and insights were instrumental in helping us to create a user-friendly and visually appealing platform for artists to showcase and sell their paintings.
-Thank you,
-Professor [Dr. Shyam Sundar], for your time and effort in making this project a success.